hedera-dev/hip-551-batch-transaction-demo/README.md

 The script will:

 1. Create three new test accounts with automatic token association.
-2. Create an NFT and a fungible token.
+2. Create an NFT, a fungible token, and a consensus topic.
 3. Perform a batch transaction that:
    - Mints the NFT.
    - Distributes shares.